 This is a post from Samurai Sydney, my wife.
 This post highlights how my wife was able to double her life insurance death benefit for less money with PolicyGenius.
+The one thing we’ve all learned during the pandemic is that tomorrow is not guaranteed.
+If you have debt and/or dependents, getting life insurance is a must.

 At my last full-time job of 10 years, one of the free benefits that came with it was life insurance.
 When I first joined, I was single, didn’t have kids or a lot of debt, and was pretty carefree at age 25.